Syrian army makes advances in southwest offensive

 A Jordanian official who requested anonymity said the Jordanian army had stepped up its state of readiness at the border.
 The country already hosts more than 650,000 registered Syrian refugees and said it will not open the border for more.

-Reporting by Ellen Francis in Beirut and Suleiman al-Khalidi in Amman; additional reporting by Sarah Dadouch in Riyadh and John Irish in Paris; writing by Angus McDowall; editing by Mark Heinrich
+Reporting by Ellen Francis in Beirut and Suleiman al-Khalidi in Amman; additional reporting by Sarah Dadouch in Riyadh, Yara Bayoumy in Washington and Tom Miles in Geneva; writing by Angus McDowall; editing by Mark Heinrich, William Maclean